Cobi – Barcelona’s Olympic Mascot

 Estanque de Cobi, Barcelona

-The bronze statue of Cobi in Barcelona’s Vila Olímpica was inaugurated in 1992, just 2 weeks before the start of the Olympic Games.
-Cobi is portrayed dressed in a toga standing atop a turtle and a lobster which bears more than a passing resemblance to Gambrinus, the other sculpture by Javier Mariscal which adorns Barcelona’s waterfront.
+The bronze statue of Cobi in Barcelona’s Vila Olímpica was inaugurated in 1992, just two weeks before the start of the Olympic Games.
+Cobi is portrayed dressed in a toga, standing atop a turtle and a lobster, which bears more than a passing resemblance to Gambrinus, the other sculpture by Javier Mariscal, which adorns Barcelona’s waterfront.

 Location